J-Sanderson/100-days-of-code/log.md

 Had some trouble with the URL validating in regexp, but found that I could use the valid-url module to handle all that.

+Now that the server can handle URL checks, it needs to interact with the database.
+First off, I want to pass valid URLs to the database for storage and assign them an ID that can be used to return the URL later.

-**Thoughts:** Ooh that's annoying... well, off to do some reading...
+**Thoughts:** Ooh that routing's annoying... well, off to do some reading...

 Sometimes I feel like using modules when I can't do something myself (like the regexp today) is cheating, but on the other hand, that's what they're there for, right?